-My guide shared with me his personal story of how he had seen his parents being killed and his sister being raped.
+My guide shared with me his personal story of how he had seen his parents being killed and his cousin being raped.
 Yet as he put it.
 “When the war ended, I had two choices.
 I could hold a grudge and never let it go, or I could forgive and choose peace.”
 As a nation, Sierra Leone chose to draw a line in the sand so that they could move on and are now a very peaceful country.

 They are also incredibly welcoming.
 But, put in the crudest of ways, visitors mean money, and Sierra Leoneans need money, so I found there was actually an elevated duty of care towards visitors to ensure we felt welcome and were safe.

 Does this mean Sierra Leone is entirely safe?